aaronhan223/SLCP/README.md

 conda activate conformal
 ```

-To reproduce all results reported in the paper, under the [LDCP folder](./LDCP), run
+To run all experiments mentioned in the paper, first change UtilsParams.experiment in [config.py](./SLCP/config.py) into corresponding name of the experiment (available choice: "prediction", "cov_shift", "toy_plot", "nn_capacity"), then run
 ```
 python -W ignore run_all_experiments.py
 ```